Hiking is hiking right? Well, not really, as there are several different types of hikes one may pursue.

 You will hear many terms that hikers use to describe the type of hike they are about to pursue.
-The list below is not meant to list every single type, but rather the most common types you may hear.
+The list below is not meant to list every single type, but rather the most common types of hikes you may hear.

 So what are they?